turtil-inc/turtle-shell/README.md

 ### SAPP/WebGet(xGet)

-#### On Mac/GNU*Linux, make sure to run "Install Certificates.command" in /Programs/Python3.x/
+On Mac/GNU*Linux, make sure to run "Install Certificates.command" in your Python 3 directory

 ### If you notice any other bug, please report it over at "Issues"